mihaicaragheorghe/argx/README.md

 **Options**:

-- `AddHelpArgument` — Automatically adds a built-in help argument (`-h` / `--help`).
+- `AddHelpArgument`: Automatically adds a built-in help argument (`-h` / `--help`).
 (Default: `true`)
-- `ExitOnError` — Determines whether the parser should exit automatically when an error occurs.
+- `ExitOnError`: Determines whether the parser should exit automatically when an error occurs.
 (Default: `true`)
-- `ErrorExitCode` — The exit code used when an error occurs and ExitOnError is enabled.
+- `ErrorExitCode`: The exit code used when an error occurs and ExitOnError is enabled.
 (Default: `1`)
-- `HelpConfiguration` — Specifies how help messages are formatted and displayed.
+- `HelpConfiguration`: Specifies how help messages are formatted and displayed.
 (Default: `HelpConfiguration.Default()`).
 See [help configuration](#help-configuration)

 ### Help configuration

-The `HelpConfiguration` class defines how help and usage text is formatted.
+The `HelpConfiguration` class defines how help and usage text is formatted and displayed.

 ``` csharp
 var helpConfig = new HelpConfiguration